2015_PassPhoto_1_bw.jpg

 AMANDA SARROFF

-Amanda Sarroff is a Brussels-based writer, researcher, and curator in modern and contemporary art and architecture.
-She contributes regularly to print and online periodicals, among them Artforum's Critics' Picks, as well as to artist monographs and exhibition catalogues.
-She has written on the work of Jeff Wall, Omer Fast, Artur Zmijewski, Maria Bartuszová, Mircea Cantor and Mohamed Bourouissa, among others, and on subjects ranging from material culture produced under totalitarian regimes, emerging artists from Central Europe and the former Soviet satellite countries, contemporary cinema, and the cultural formations of European postmodernism.
-She was co-editor of the publication Marrakech Biennale 5.
+Amanda Sarroff is a Berlin-based writer, researcher, and curator in modern and contemporary art and architecture.
+Currently she is an advisor in written expression at the Jan van Eyck Academie.
+She contributes regularly to print and online periodicals, among them Artforum, as well as to artist monographs, exhibition texts, and exhibition catalogues.
+She was co-editor of the publication Eye(s) Open: New Perspectives on Colonial Film Heritage (nai010 publishers, 2026), Emmanuel Van der Auwera: A Certain Amount of Clarity (Mercatorfonds/Yale University Press, 2020) and Marrakech Biennale 5.
 Where Are We Now?
-(2014), curator of Hiya: Virginia Phongsathorn (Galerie de l’Angle, Paris, 2012), and co-curator of Building and Destruction (Courtauld Gallery, London, 2010).
-She received a BA from Oberlin College and an MA with distinction in the history of art from the Courtauld Institute.
+(JapSam, 2014), curator of Hiya: Virginia Phongsathorn (Galerie de l’Angle, Paris, 2012), and co-curator of Buildings and Destruction (Courtauld Gallery, London, 2010).
+She received an MA with distinction from the Courtauld Institute.

 "About" thumbnail photo: Lea Lublin, Fluvio Subtunal, 1969